pretix/pretix-docs/docs/tutorial/continuous-operation/getting-started.md

 By using the official name of our organization for the account right away, we can ensure that we get to use our preferred URL.
 We can also avoid having to make the same adjustments to two different accounts.
-Our events will not be visible to the public, nor will we be charged, until we decide to take them live.
+Our events will not be visible to the public, nor will pretix GmbH charge us, until we decide to take them live.

 {% include "note-short-form.md" %}